basillatif/3_Databases_Compared/README.md

 # Databases Used:
 I will be using PostgreSQL as my standard SQL database engine.
-Amazon Dynamo DB is a NOSQL database that supports key-value and document data structures.
+Amazon Dynamo DB is a NoSQL database that supports key-value and document data structures.
 I will use NEO4j as a graph database.
+I am considering using Redis in lieu of one of the above.

 The dataset for the project will be a movie dataset that has metadata on 45,000 movies and 26 million ratings.